opf/legal/privacy/data-privacy-statement/en.md

 - Date
 - Reference to the user's account

-### Google reCAPTCHA
+### Bot control using hCaptcha

-**The use of Google reCAPTCHA is a relic of old times (data privacy debt).
-We are currently working on the complete replacement of this service.**
+We use the hCaptcha anti-bot service (hereinafter "hCaptcha") on our website.
+This service is provided by Intuition Machines, Inc., a Delaware US Corporation ("IMI"). hCaptcha is used to check whether the data entered on our website (such as on a login page or contact form) has been entered by a human or by an automated program.
+To do this, hCaptcha analyzes the behavior of the website or mobile app visitor based on various characteristics.
+This analysis starts automatically as soon as the website or mobile app visitor enters a part of the website or app with hCaptcha enabled.
+For the analysis, hCaptcha evaluates various information (e.g. IP address, how long the visitor has been on the website or app, or mouse movements made by the user).

-In the community platform, users can register a user account independently and without manual approval by a moderator.
-To prevent misuse by automated programs (bots), we use the Google reCAPTCHA service during registration.
-For this purpose, Google reCAPTCHA analyzes your website visit based on various characteristics.
-This analysis begins automatically as soon as you access the registration form.
-For the analysis, various information (e.g. IP address, the time you spend on our websites or your mouse movements) is evaluated.
-The data collected during the analysis is transmitted to Google.
-In this context, it cannot be ruled out that Google will also transmit the information to a US server.
-Further information on Google reCAPTCHA as well as Google's privacy policy can be viewed at: https://www.google.com/intl/de/policies/privacy/
+The data collected during the analysis will be forwarded to IMI. hCaptcha analysis in the "invisible mode" may take place completely in the background.
+Website or app visitors are not advised that such an analysis is taking place if the user is not shown a challenge.
+IMI acts as a "data processor" acting on behalf of its customers as defined under the GDPR.
+For more information about hCaptcha and IMI's privacy policy and terms of use, please visit the following links: https://hcaptcha.com/privacy/ and https://hcaptcha.com/terms.

-The legal basis for the processing of the data is Article 6(1)(f) GDPR.
-Our necessary legitimate interest lies in the prevention of abusive behavior on our websites.
-The use of Google reCAPTCHA increases the degree of reliability of the entries made on our websites and leads to an acceleration and simplification of our workload.
+Data processing is based on Art.
+6(1)(f) GDPR: the website or mobile app operator has a legitimate interest in protecting its site from abusive automated crawling and spam.
+Data transfer to the USA is secured by EU standard data protection clauses.

 ## Legal basis